methenol/prompt_evolver/README.md

 5. **Breeding**: New prompt variants are created through crossover and mutation
 6. **Evolution**: The process repeats over multiple generations
 7. **Refinement**: Optional LLM-based breeding can be used for more sophisticated prompt refinement

+## Note

+To force using the variables set in the .env file, change load_dotenv() to load_dotenv(override=True) in config.py.
+If using Docker, leave this unchanged and the variables defined on the container will override the .env values.